georgeeks/Foursquare-Capstone-Project-Notebook/WEEKS 4-5 - Final Project/Presentation - Final Project.md

 ## Conclusion

-The project, we have gone through the process of identifying the business problem, specifying the data required, extracting and preparing the data, performing machine learning by clustering the data into 3 clusters based on their similarities, and lastly providing recommendations to the relevant stakeholders i.e. property developers and investors regarding the best locations to open a new shopping mall.
-To answer the business question that was raised in the introduction section, the answer proposed by this project is: The neighborhoods in cluster 1 are the most preferred locations to open a new shopping mall.
-The findings of this project will help the relevant stakeholders to capitalize on the opportunities on high potential locations while avoiding overcrowded areas in their decisions to open a new shopping mall.
+The project goes through the process of identifying the business problem, specifying the data required, extracting and preparing the data, performing machine learning by clustering and provides accurate recommendations to the investors regarding the best locations for a new pharmacies chain.
+The most populated and most commercial interesting areas are in the center of the city, providing a grate economical oportunity.